Chart Color Schemes

 Population growth drivers in Forrest are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-However, all drivers including natural growth and interstate migration were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Future population trends for Forrest indicate an above median growth rate, with a projected increase of 295 persons to reach a total population of 2,258 by 2041, reflecting a 15.3% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
+Future population trends project an above median growth for Australian statistical areas, with the Forrest (ACT) (SA2) expected to expand by 295 persons to reach a total of 2,156 by 2041, reflecting an increase of 15.4% over the 17 years.

 Frequently Asked Questions - Population